jamadam/Marquee/readme.md

 ## DESCRIPTION

 SimpleHTTPServer is a simple HTTP server with server-side include.
-The distribution is consist of object oriented API for Perl and command line interface.
+The distribution is consist of object oriented Perl API and command line API.

 ## INSTALLATION